 Avoid pH-Disrupting Shampoos

 This means it is not too acidic or alkaline, irritating your cat’s skin.
-A cat shampoo should have an average pH of 6.46, which differs from a human of 5.84.
+A cat shampoo should have an average pH of around 6.46, which differs from a human of 5.84.
 So always avoid human shampoos for your cats, as they can be slightly acidic.

 Avoid Artificial Fragrances & Dyes